 from Bruxelles to Bruges it is 1 hour by a confortable train, and there are trains every half hour.
 You cn buy the ticket in advance.

 Bruges is ideal to be walked, small and cozy, but there are also good and frequent buses.
 If you leave early from Bruxelles and allow a full day you'll have the chance of seeing a lot of things.
 You can easily walk to the Church where the Madonna con bambino is.
-I mostly enjoyed walking the canals, and the beguinage over 4 years ago
+I mostly enjoyed walking the canals, and the beguinage almost 5 years ago

 First of all, please remember that Bruges (Brügge) is wall-to-wall-carpeted with tourists during the summer and has really cobbled streets so forget ANYTHING about wheeled suitcases, child strollers and similar.